 I was honked at for slowing down at an intersection in Zadar with a light and a stop sign.
 The light was green, but I thought I should factor the stop sign into the equation and at least slow down!
 Wrong answer, beep beep. 🙂

 Other times I was driving down the road in Croatia with the flow of traffic and no signs or lights to get confused by, and got honked at.
 I couldn’t figure out what I possibly could have done wrong.
 Maybe it’s just a way to say, “zdravo?!”
 But probably not.

 On the Open Road

-Even with the honking, we loved driving around Croatia.
-The coastline is gorgeous, with amazingly clear bays, beautiful towns of red tiled roofs, and little islands popping up all over.
+Even with the honking, we loved driving in Croatia.
+The coastline is gorgeous, with amazingly clear bays, beautiful towns of red-tiled roofs, and little islands popping up all over.
 Both along the coast and inland, there were so many fields packed with bright red poppies.
-I’ve never seen such dense bunches of wild flowers.
+I’ve never seen such dense bunches of wildflowers.
 And of course, driving down a mountain into a large, green valley with a Zadar sunset as the backdrop isn’t a bad view either.